Kanbawzathadi Palace: Palace Museum

 On the palace grounds is the Nandawya research museum, which exhibits items and artifacts found during the excavations, as well as information about the history of the second empire.
 On display are a number of the original 16th-century teak pillars and items like pottery, scales and weights used for commerce, ancient coins, glazed jars, swords and other weapons.
 The museum also contains a collection of 16th-century Buddha images in Mon, Siamese and Burmese styles from the palace.

-How to get to Kanbawzathadi Golden Palace

-The golden palace is found South of the Shwemawdaw pagoda, East of NH1 National Highway in Bago.
-Getting there by trishaw from the downtown area should not cost more than 1,000 Kyat.

-Entrance fee & opening hours

-The palace opens daily from 9 am until 5 pm, except on Burmese national holidays and important Buddhist holidays.
-It is one of the few historical sites in Bago for which the Bago archeological zone ticket is 10,000 Ks.
-Admission to the palace is Bago archeological zone ticket 10,000 Ks per person.
+In popular culture

+There are replicas of the royal throne room hall and Vihāra and temples of the Hanthawaddy royal palace for filming movies or TV dramas containing content related to royal Myanmar in Prommitr film studio which is located inside Surasi Military camp, Lat Ya sub districts, Mueang Kanchanaburi district, Kanchanaburi province.
+The purpose of the building was to be used for filming The Legend of King Naresuan for the first time. and is used for filming movies or TV dramas containing scenes related to the Burmese kingdom in Thai movies or TV dramas.